Insight

 Ipswich

-Ipswich continues to face challenges; the Butter Market Shopping centre sale may allow new investment to help mitigate the current voids
+Ipswich continues to face challenges; the Butter Market Shopping Centre sale may allow new investment to help mitigate the current voids.

 Norwich